 - Advocacy and education on senior care: This aspect of care is mostly aimed at a senior’s family.
 They might have the intentions but not the knowledge to pull off the right type of care themselves.
 Through more education, that can change.

-- Setting up appointments and services: Adult children often have full-time jobs and other family duties that render them unable to care for their senior parent around the clock.
-A geriatric care manager can schedule doctor’s appointments, transportation for the senior, and other services and care for the senior needs.
+- Time savings: Adult children often have full-time jobs and other family duties that render them unable to care for their senior parent around the clock.
+A GMC can save you time by scheduling doctor’s appointments, transportation for the senior, and other services and care for the senior needs.

 - Contacting a family or caretaker in the event of an issue: Should the senior have a slip and fall or some other sort of accident, who would get in touch with the adult children?
 With a geriatric care manager, there’s no need to worry.
-This person is a reliable source of information should something go wrong.
+This person is a reliable source of information, which can give peace of mind – especially to a far-flung family, should something go wrong.

 - Choosing personnel for a senior’s care: If the senior needs a primary care doctor, specialist, or another type of medical professional, the geriatric care manager can select the personnel for the senior.
 They will screen the personnel as well as rely on their own vast professional network for the best fit.